lanl-aea/waves/waves/modsim_template/docs/resources_guidebook.rst

 The modsim template uses Sphinx documentation.
 For more details on using Sphinx, see the main `Sphinx`_ documentation.

-The modsim template uses `Sphinx automodule`_ capability.
+This template uses `Sphinx automodule`_ capability.
 This automatically reads the Sphinx-formatted docstrings within Python files and adds it to the Sphinx pages where requested.

 ***
 Git
 ***

-The modsim template is already set up to use `Git`_ for version control: a ``.gitignore`` file is included in the main template directory.
-By default, it is set up to include file paths and extensions that are not expected to be tracked, such as the ``build/`` directory, Abaqus or `Cubit`_ journal files, and others.
+The modsim template is intended to use `Git`_ for version control: a ``.gitignore`` file is included in the main template directory.
+By default, it includes file paths and extensions that are not expected to be tracked, such as the ``build/`` directory, Abaqus and `Cubit`_ journal files, and others.

+******
+PyTest
+******

+For unit testing, `pytest`_ is implemented for the rectangle compression simulation.
+These tests can be found in ``modsim_package/tests/``.
+The prepackaged tests currently include testing on inputs passed to argparse, mesh convergence, and helper functions used for the rectangle compression.
+There are 13 tests in total.
+Tests can be run using ``scons unit_testing``.